 House Speaker John Boehner is scheduled to meet with a group of CEOs pressing for a solution to the looming tax increases and spending cuts on Nov.
 28 in the Capitol building.
 Others invited include Thomas Wilson, the president and CEO of Allstate Corp.
-(ALL), Doug Oberhelman, the CEO of Caterpillar Inc. (CAT), David Cote, the chairman and CEO of Honeywell International (HON) Inc. and Mark Bertolini, the chairman and CEO of Aetna Inc. (AET), according to the aide who asked for anonymity because the meeting hasn’t been announced.
+(ALL:US), Doug Oberhelman, the CEO of Caterpillar Inc. (CAT:US), David Cote, the chairman and CEO of Honeywell International (HON:US) Inc. and Mark Bertolini, the chairman and CEO of Aetna Inc. (AET:US), according to the aide who asked for anonymity because the meeting hasn’t been announced.

 Lawmakers, executives and interest groups from across the ideological spectrum are meeting in Washington as policy makers confront more than $600 billion in tax increases and spending cuts set to begin in January.